How to Start a Team

 You have to find out if you have the interest.
 You may be the only nut who wants to play lacrosse at your school.
 You need to find out if there are others who want to join in the fun.

-HIGH SCHOOL: The person to contact at your high school to have your meeting is the principal or assistant principal who handles scheduling meetings at the school..
+The person to contact at your high school to have your meeting is the principal or assistant principal who handles scheduling meetings at the school.
+The cafeteria will work great.

 When you have your meeting, make sure the parents show up.
 As a student, talking amongst your friends, you already know if you have interest.
 Nothing will happen unless the parents are involved.